What is the 30% ruling?

 Based on 2025 Belastingdienst rates.
 Does not include employer-paid health insurance contributions or pension premiums.
 Assumes a full tax-free allowance of 30% of gross (applicable to salary above the minimum threshold until the €233,000 salary cap).

-Worked examples: net salary with vs without the 30% ruling
+Worked examples: net salary, with and without the 30% ruling

 | Tier | Gross/mo | Net without | Net with 30% | Monthly benefit | 5-year benefit |